tacaswell/build_the_world/README.md

 use to build a the section Python / pydata / scipy stack that I use (and help maintain).

+## Goals

 I have frequently been caught out by changes to my upstream dependencies breaking me.
 Sometimes the changes are things I just have to adapt to, but in other cases I have been told the changes were unintentional and if the impact had been known they would not have been released.
 Thus, I set out to try and find those issues as early as possible.

+The goals of this project are:

+1. Build and make available in a venv the main branch of CPython
+2. Install the main / default branch of most of the Scientific Python ecosystem
+3. Be able to easily switch any package to a source install for development.
+4. Be easy to re-build every from scratch.

+## History

 The first version of this script only complied CPython and created a virtual environment for me to work in.
 However, due needing to install things from